kruizer23/lazpolkit/README.md

 pkexec "/usr/bin/lazpolkit" "$@"
 ```

-For this to work, a PolicyKit related configuration file `org.lazpolkit.root.policy` was copied to the `/usr/share/polkit-1/actions/` directory during the installation.
+For this to work, a PolicyKit related configuration file `org.lazpolkit.root.policy` was copied to the "/usr/share/polkit-1/actions/"-directory during the installation.
 Its contents are:

 ```
 <?xml version="1.0" encoding="UTF-8"?>